Kaivs-3/Git-and-Github-Demo/README.md

 My project for understanding Git and Github

-This is a line that was edited in Git
+This is a line that was edited in Git on local repository